visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/BoundryPlot.rst

 The Boundary plot and FilledBoundary plot are discussed together because of their similarity.
 Both plots concentrate on the boundaries between materials but each plot shows the boundary in a different way.
-The Boundary plot, shown in, displays the surface or lines that separate materials.
+The Boundary plot, shown in :numref:`Figure %s <boundarystuff>`, displays the surface or lines that separate materials.

 .. _boundarystuff: